-When we first arrived, we did not know what to eat, where to shop or how to read the dutch labels.
-Thanks to trip advisor, Utrecht University and the google translate app we learnt.
-Here are a few things that we have encountered in the Netherlands that are “oh so Dutch”.
+When we first arrived, we were unsure of what to eat, where to shop or how to read the dutch labels.
+Thanks to Utrecht University and the google translate app, we learnt.
+Here are a few things that we have encountered in the Netherlands that we love that are “oh so Dutch”.

 This caramel, syrup, biscuit, waffle, sweet, sugary delicious treat is certainly a reason to fall in love with the Netherlands.
-You can get fresh warm stroopwafles from any of the markets that are usually open on Saturdays or Sundays.
+You can get fresh warm stroopwaffles from any of the markets that are usually open on Saturdays or Sundays.
 There is one near Utrecht Central on Sunday.
-Stroopwafles are also sold in almost all supermarkets and they are pretty cheap — no more than about €2 for a packet depending on how big it is.
-They taste best with a cup of tea or coffee and even better when heated up in the microwave.
+Stroopwaffles are also sold in almost all supermarkets and they are pretty cheap — no more than about €2 for a packet depending on how big it is.
+They are delicious with a cup of tea or coffee.

 2. Flowers in the lampposts

-Spots of pink, purple, green, red and orange can be seen speckled around the cities of the Netherlands.
+Spots of pink, purple, green, red and orange are speckled around the cities of the Netherlands.
+This makes sense, being that the Netherlands are one of the leaders in horticulture.
 I love the pop of colour against the grey skies that are often present.
-This makes sense, being that the Netherlands are one of the – if not main – leaders in horticulture.
 I also found out that these flowers provide jobs for people all over the Netherlands.
 Someone comes to water them so they don’t die!
-So first world.
+Very first world.

 3. Chips with lots of mayonnaise